Steven Flynn/Action Plus/Icon Sportswire

 ---|---|---|---|

-Xander Schauffele: The Open Championship always seems to bring out the best in Schauffele, and that was especially the case in 2024, as he won the event by finishing (-9) and having just one round where he went over 69.
-In seven British Opens, Schauffele has finished T20 or better in five of them, with his worst finish coming in 2019 at Royal Portrush, when he shot two over par and finished T41.
+Xander Schauffele: The Open Championship always seems to bring out the best in Schauffele, and that remained the case in 2025, as he finished (-10), which was good enough for T7.
+In eight British Opens, Schauffele has now finished T20 or better in six of them, including his first Open Championship at Royal Birkdale in 2017, when he shot 279 (-1).

 Player | Bet365 | Bet365 (incl. ties) |